Netsanet Hailu | March 19, 2018

-Like many prudent farmers, Bontu Haji Hussein grows different crops and varieties each season so that if one of them fails, she can rely on the others for food and income to support her children.
+Like many prudent farmers, Bontu Haji Hussein wants to grow different crops and varieties each season so that if one of them fails, she can rely on the others for food and income to support her children.
 Small-scale farmers like Mrs. Bontu also depend on crop diversity to deal with environmental challenges such as climate change.

 Mrs. Bontu lives with her four children in Adere village in Ethiopia’s Oromia Region.
 She says it has been many years since farmers in her area kept the indigenous seeds that were used by previous generations.
 She adds, “It’s so sad.
 We should have kept them with us.”